Domestic: (800) 748-3349 – International: (203) 743-3349

 |---|---|---|

-| Amplitude / Intensity modulation | Changes brightness; the carrier’s amplitude mirrors the message signal | Analog audio, simple digital links |
+| Amplitude / Intensity modulation | Changes brightness; the carrier’s amplitude mirrors the message signal | Analog audio, simple digital links (including amplitude shift keying) |

-| Phase modulation / Phase‑shift keying (PSK) | Shifts the phase of the wave relative to a reference | Coherent systems requiring high sensitivity |
+| Phase modulation / Phase‑shift keying (PSK) | Shifts the phase of the wave relative to a reference (bpsk modulation is a common digital scheme where the phase is shifted by 180 degrees to encode binary data) | Coherent systems requiring high sensitivity |

 | Frequency modulation / Frequency‑shift keying (FSK) | Varies the optical frequency | Radio‑over‑fiber links, noise‑resistant links |